 - identify poetry's place in literature in the way poetry intensifies language, emotion and representation

-Prerequisites: BMC 352 Learning Online and WRI 140 Creative Writing Exploration.
+Prerequisites: Learning Online (BMC 152 or BMC 352) and WRI 140 Creative Writing Exploration.

 Caution: Please do not register for this course if you have not completed the prerequisite courses before this course commences.
 In order to ensure fairness to all students, individuals without the required prerequisites will be subject to withdrawal from the course with no refund of tuition.